mgmeti/sql/sql/correlated_subqueries.md

             where e1.sal < e2.sal);
 ```
 #### EXISTS (other than null) -> retunrs true
-Exists operator returnbs true if the subquery returns any value other than null.
+Exists operator returns true if the subquery returns any value other than null.
 ```sql
 select d1.dname
 from dept d1